emberjs/guides/source/configuring-ember/handling-deprecations.md

 <img width="675px" src="../../images/guides/configuring-ember/handling-deprecations/compile-deprecations.png" title="Compile Deprecations Clouding Log"/>

 If you are using the deprecation workflow process above you will likely prefer to gather these same warnings during runtime execution.
 The way to hide these warnings during compile is to install the [ember-cli-template-lint](http://emberobserver.com/addons/ember-cli-template-lint) addon.
-It supresses template deprecation warnings during compile in favor of showing them in the browser console during test suite execution or application usage.
+It suppresses template deprecation warnings during compile in favor of showing them in the browser console during test suite execution or application usage.

 ## Deprecation Handling in Ember Inspector

 Ember Inspector also provides deprecation handling capability.
 It can work complimentary to ember-cli-deprecation-workflow.
-As you un-silence deprecations to fix them, the inspector can allow you to more quickly find where in your code a deprecation occurs when you run into it at runtime, reducing the amount of stack trace browsing you have to do.
+As you unsilence deprecations to fix them, the inspector can allow you to more quickly find where in your code a deprecation occurs when you run into it at runtime, reducing the amount of stack trace browsing you have to do.
 For more information on using deprecation handling in Ember Inspector see its [guides section](../../ember-inspector/deprecations/).